 The nightly group included prominent business people who met informally to drink and discuss their business activities.
 Franklin was apparently a gregarious and congenial young man who attracted the successful men of the city.
 From these he personally selected the additional members of his Junto.
 All of the members lived in Philadelphia and they represented a rather diverse spectrum of businesses.

 And here’s an important point: Clearly the Junto was Franklin’s creation, and he led the group by example.
 While he considered the other men to have similar intellectual interests, he recognized that the unifying force of this diverse group was “an inquiring spirit and devotion to self-improvement”.

 You can experience everything Benjamin Franklin did and have at your disposal the same powerful resources.
-Get the questions that Franklin used to guide the discussions of the Junto Group.

 The results of the original Junto group are still very much evident today in our American society.
 The Junto gave us our first library, volunteer fire department, the first public hospital, police department, paved streets and the University of Pennsylvania.

 It’s important to note that the goal was not just self-serving, although in serving their community they obviously increased their own wealth and influence as well.
 These were healthy and productive peer-to-peer relationships that benefited each member.